ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Making AngularJS Dependencies Injectable to Angular

-When running a hybrid app, you may encounter situations where you need to inject some AngularJS dependencies into your Angular Classiccode.
+When running a hybrid app, you may encounter situations where you need to inject some AngularJS dependencies into your Angular Classic code.
 Maybe you have some business logic still in AngularJS services.
 Maybe you want access to built-in services of AngularJS like `$location` or `$timeout`.

 In these situations, it is possible to *upgrade* an AngularJS provider to Angular.
-This makes it possible to then inject it somewhere in Angular Classiccode.
+This makes it possible to then inject it somewhere in Angular Classic code.
 For example, you might have a service called `HeroesService` in AngularJS:

 <code-example header="heroes.service.ts" path="upgrade-module/src/app/ajs-to-a-providers/heroes.service.ts"></code-example>

-You can upgrade the service using an Angular Classic[factory provider][AioGuideDependencyInjectionProvidersFactoryProviders] that requests the service from the AngularJS `$injector`.
+You can upgrade the service using an Angular Classic [factory provider][AioGuideDependencyInjectionProvidersFactoryProviders] that requests the service from the AngularJS `$injector`.

 Many developers prefer to declare the factory provider in a separate `ajs-upgraded-providers.ts` file so that they are all together, making it easier to reference them, create new ones and delete them once the upgrade is over.